solarkennedy/xkyle.com/content/post/2022-05-01-titus-storage-part3.markdown

 This is an example of mounting a traditional block device from the host into a container.
 This is useful in AWS for [EBS](https://aws.amazon.com/ebs/), which shows up as a NVMe device, like `/dev/nvme0n1`.
-Normall this device file is not visible by the container.
+Normally this device file is not visible by the container.
 But with the right tricks, we can configure the mount while we are on the "outside" of the container, where we can still see it.

 This demonstrates the [`titus-mount-block-device`](https://github.com/Netflix/titus-executor/blob/d1ce08c6094eea329c3cb94c8bd317e1ad71646a/mount/titus-mount-block-device.c) binary: